 With all these complexities to navigate, it is worth working with an expert localization company to help you through the process of globalization.
 Overall, here are some areas to evaluate when deciding to expand your business internationally:

 It is often tempting for business owners to choose a country they are familiar with or have heard about from close friends or business partners.
 Unfortunately, this is not always the best indicator of an ideal fit for your company and therefore should not be your localization strategy.

 Deciding on what country to move into requires research, strategic thinking, and a systematic approach.
 Start with market research by assessing the need, appetite, and readiness of the market for your product or service.

 Here are some key questions to ask yourself and help your localization strategy before launching in a new country:

-- Does your product or service answers to a specific need in that market?
+- Does your product or service answer to a specific need in that market?

 - Is there interest in your product or service?